Don't compare yourself to others

 But you're your own person -- with your own set of likes and dislikes.
 To follow the herd mentality is to betray the values you hold dear.

 Maybe you don't want to eat meat because you're big on animal welfare.
 Maybe you don't want to drive a car because of potentially harmful effects to the environment.
 Perhaps you're opposed to drinking because you hate the taste of alcohol or stopped imbibing ever since your friend, a heavy drinker himself, died of liver cancer.
-Maybe you would rather live a childfree life because you want to keep things himself and maintain peace and quiet in your household.
+Maybe you would rather live a childfree life because you want to maintain peace and quiet in your household.

 These are all legitimate reasons for breaking such societal norms, but it isn't as if you have to justify your decisions and views to anyone.
 If they just can't accept that you want to do something differently -- likely out of insecurity -- they don't deserve you in their life.